Provence - Food and Archaeology

 After lunch, we visit a lavender farm and distillery, with a chance to taste some of the products.

-After lunch we check in at the airport for our flight home.
+A free morning for independent exploration.
+After lunch we drive to Marseille airport and check in for our flight home.

 - Expert Guide Lecturer